zkoss/zkdoc/zk_component_ref/CKEditor.md

     Then provide a **config.js** mentioned at [ Custom Configuration](#Custom_Configuration).

-{% include Notice\|text=Since ZK Ckeditor is a Java wrapper of js CKEditor, the installed plugins just work at the client side and cannot be controlled in Java by default. %}
+{% include Notice.html text="Since ZK Ckeditor is a Java wrapper of js CKEditor, the installed plugins just work at the client side and cannot be controlled in Java by default." %}

 ## Example